ScatteredLegacy Logo

 Image Courtesy of: WA State Archives

-In all Ah Quan's estate totaled a little over £30, from which over £18 were paid for his coffin, debts owing, and various others, including 12 Chinese men who were paid over 4 shillings each to "assit" in the burial.
+In all, Ah Quan's estate totalled a little over £30, from which over £18 was paid for his coffin, debts owing, and various others, including 12 Chinese men who were paid over 4 shillings each to "assist" in the burial.

-Letters written in Chinese and shipping documents show that Ah Quan kept up a correspondence with both Singapore and Hong Kong from where he ordered his goods, often by via a Choon Fatt for shippping on the coastal steamer Natal.
-Jars of salt turnips, bags of rice, vermicili and potatoes were common imports.
+Letters written in Chinese and shipping documents show that Ah Quan kept up a correspondence with both Singapore and Hong Kong from where he ordered his goods, often via a Choon Fatt for shipping on the coastal steamer Natal.
+Jars of salt turnips, bags of rice, vermicelli and potatoes were common imports.

 Source: Ah Quan - AU WA S2323- cons5795 1885/15 (WA State Archives)